FabricDevCamp/FabricSolutionDeployment/docs/GettingStarted.md

 <img src="./images/GettingStarted/media/image1.png" style="width:25%" />

 When you open the project, start by examining **AppSettings.cs**.
-This is a settings file with configuration data you need to modify for your Fabric environment.
+This is a settings file with configuration data you need to modify with configuration data for your Fabric environment.

 <img src="./images/GettingStarted/media/image2.png" style="width:96%" />